nickyiliwang0000/h/projects/project-06.md

 * **End of day Wednesday:** Organization set up on GitHub, wireframes, game plan/pseudo code and successful return of data from API (if applicable)
 * **End of day Friday:** Beta version of the app
-* **End of day Tuesday** Project live on Firebase hosting (highly recommended if you are using React Router), or your own domain
+* **End of day Tuesday** Project live on gh-pages (highly recommended if you are using React Router), or your own domain

 Commit early, commit often.

 ## Which project do I do?
 You will be provided with a client brief that includes some requirements as well as a style guide that you need to follow.

-Find your group [here]() in the 'Project 6' tab.
+Find your group [here](https://docs.google.com/spreadsheets/d/12P9pcvsRTf7Qek_FYETltPLghetwuyy5epxRaxqRns4/edit#gid=1112317742) in the 'Project 6' tab.
 Client briefs are linked to the group headings.

 Your instructors are your clients.
 They're human!
 Talk to them!
 If you want to change something, if you run into a problem, if you have questions about your brief, or if you have an idea about how to do something better because of the data you're getting, **get an instructor to sign off on any changes you want to make**.

 ## Submitting your project
 1. Deploy your website to Firebase Hosting or your own domain/subdomain.
-1. One person from the group will submit your repo URL and live URL using [the project submission form]().
+1. One person from the group will submit your repo URL and live URL using [the project submission form](http://bit.ly/HYsubmissions).

 ## #design in Helpcue